I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ioenumerateregisteredfilterslist.md

 <p> </p>

 ## -remarks
-<p>A file system filter driver calls <b>IoEnumerateRegisteredFiltersList</b> to obtain an array of pointers to the driver objects for all file system filter drivers that have called <a href="https://msdn.microsoft.com/library/windows/hardware/ff548499">IoRegisterFsRegistrationChange</a>. </p>
+<p>A file system filter driver calls <b>IoEnumerateRegisteredFiltersList</b> to obtain an array of pointers to the driver objects for all file system filter drivers that have called <a href="..\ntifs\nf-ntifs-ioregisterfsregistrationchange.md">IoRegisterFsRegistrationChange</a>. </p>

 <p>The filter drivers are enumerated in order of decreasing distance from the base file system.
 The first element (index zero) in the <i>DriverObjectList</i> array represents the filter that is attached farthest from the file system.
 The second entry is for the next-farthest filter, and so on.
 The last entry in the array is for the filter that is closest to the base file system. </p>

 <p><b>IoEnumerateRegisteredFiltersList</b> enumerates only file system filter drivers (also called "legacy filters").
 It does not enumerate minifilters.
-To enumerate both minifilters and legacy filters, or only minifilters, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a>. </p>
+To enumerate both minifilters and legacy filters, or only minifilters, call <a href="..\fltkernel\nf-fltkernel-fltenumeratefilterinformation.md">FltEnumerateFilterInformation</a>. </p>

 <p>The filter driver typically calls <b>IoEnumerateRegisteredFiltersList</b> twice: once to get the number of driver objects in the list, and once to get the driver object list itself.
 In the first call, the caller should set the <i>DriverObjectList</i> parameter to <b>NULL</b> and <i>DriverObjectListSize</i> to zero.
 In the second call, <i>DriverObjectList</i> should contain a pointer to an appropriately-sized pointer array, and <i>DriverObjectListSize</i> should contain the size, in bytes, of that array. </p>

 <p><b>IoEnumerateRegisteredFiltersList</b> increments the reference count on every driver object in the list pointed to by <i>DriverObjectList</i>.
-Thus every successful call to <b>IoEnumerateRegisteredFiltersList</b> must be matched by a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>for each driver object in the list.
+Thus every successful call to <b>IoEnumerateRegisteredFiltersList</b> must be matched by a subsequent call to <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a>for each driver object in the list.
 Failure to do so prevents the system from freeing or deleting these driver objects because of an outstanding reference count. </p>

-<p>Minifilters should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff542064">FltEnumerateFilters</a> instead of <b>IoEnumerateRegisteredFiltersList</b>. </p>

-<p>A file system filter driver calls <b>IoEnumerateRegisteredFiltersList</b> to obtain an array of pointers to the driver objects for all file system filter drivers that have called <a href="https://msdn.microsoft.com/library/windows/hardware/ff548499">IoRegisterFsRegistrationChange</a>. </p>

-<p>The filter drivers are enumerated in order of decreasing distance from the base file system.
-The first element (index zero) in the <i>DriverObjectList</i> array represents the filter that is attached farthest from the file system.
-The second entry is for the next-farthest filter, and so on.
-The last entry in the array is for the filter that is closest to the base file system. </p>

-<p><b>IoEnumerateRegisteredFiltersList</b> enumerates only file system filter drivers (also called "legacy filters").
-It does not enumerate minifilters.
-To enumerate both minifilters and legacy filters, or only minifilters, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a>. </p>

-<p>The filter driver typically calls <b>IoEnumerateRegisteredFiltersList</b> twice: once to get the number of driver objects in the list, and once to get the driver object list itself.
-In the first call, the caller should set the <i>DriverObjectList</i> parameter to <b>NULL</b> and <i>DriverObjectListSize</i> to zero.
-In the second call, <i>DriverObjectList</i> should contain a pointer to an appropriately-sized pointer array, and <i>DriverObjectListSize</i> should contain the size, in bytes, of that array. </p>

-<p><b>IoEnumerateRegisteredFiltersList</b> increments the reference count on every driver object in the list pointed to by <i>DriverObjectList</i>.
-Thus every successful call to <b>IoEnumerateRegisteredFiltersList</b> must be matched by a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>for each driver object in the list.
-Failure to do so prevents the system from freeing or deleting these driver objects because of an outstanding reference count. </p>

-<p>Minifilters should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff542064">FltEnumerateFilters</a> instead of <b>IoEnumerateRegisteredFiltersList</b>. </p>
+<p>Minifilters should call <a href="..\fltkernel\nf-fltkernel-fltenumeratefilterinformation.md">FltEnumerateFilterInformation</a> or <a href="..\fltkernel\nf-fltkernel-fltenumeratefilters.md">FltEnumerateFilters</a> instead of <b>IoEnumerateRegisteredFiltersList</b>. </p>

 ## -requirements
 <table>